-Butter gives a lovely flavour that coconut oil doesn't.
+Butter gives a lovely flavor that coconut oil doesn't.
 You would need to add a pinch of salt to taste that the butter would normally provide.
-You might also want to double the vanilla extract because coconut oil is flavourless.
+You might also want to double the vanilla extract because coconut oil is flavorless.

 Can you use a flax egg or chia seed "egg"?
 Not in this recipe.
 You need the egg for protein and structure in the cookie recipe.

 If you still get sugar cravings, it's a good idea to have some keto cookies on hand.
 Some like to keep a little store in their freezer so they are not tempted to eat them regularly, but only when absolutely necessary.

 - Cream the softened butter and sweetener together until light, pale and fluffy.

 - Add all the other ingredients and mix well until combined and the mixture begins to thicken.

 - Squeeze a small handful into a ball, then press into a cookie shape with your fingers.

 - Place the coconut flour chocolate chip cookies on a lined baking tray and bake at 180C/350F for 10-15 minutes, or until golden brown on the edges.